global-asp/asp-source/en/0351_friends-become-enemies.md

 ##
 Hyena complained about the
 stolen crops.
 Hare answered,
-“Maybe the neighbours stole
+"Maybe the neighbours stole
 your maize.
-They are suffering from famine because they are lazy.”
+They are suffering from famine because they are lazy."

 ##
 Hyena thought about this